ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the menu to see other pages.

 Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).

-Although chemotherapy can be given orally (by mouth), most drugs used to treat cervical cancer are given intravenously (IV).
-IV chemotherapy is either injected directly into a vein or through a thin tube called a catheter, which is a tube temporarily put into a large vein to make injections easier.
+Although chemotherapy can be given orally (by mouth), all the drugs used to treat cervical cancer are given intravenously (IV).
+IV chemotherapy is either injected directly into a vein or given through a thin tube called a catheter, which is a tube temporarily put into a large vein to make injections easier.

-Other possible long-term side effects include the inability to become pregnant and early menopause.
 Rarely, specific drugs may cause some hearing loss.
 Others may cause kidney damage.
-Patients may be given extra fluid intravenously for kidney protection.
+Patients may be given extra fluid intravenously to protect their kidneys.
 Talk with your doctor about the possible short-term and long-term side effects based on the drugs and dosages you’ll be receiving.

 Learn more about the basics of chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases.